2night/arrogant/README.md

 # arrogant
 Fully conformant HTML5 dom library with CSS4 selectors.
 Based on [Modest](https://github.com/lexborisov/Modest).
+Tested on Linux.
+Should work fine on OSX.
+Never tried on Windows.

 # prerequisites: how to build & install modest